-Show cross sections on a standard preformatted cross section sheet (available in the FDOT Engineering/CADD Systems Software) with stations increasing from the bottom to the top of the sheet.
-Usually, only one column of sections is placed on a sheet.
+Show cross sections on a standard preformatted cross section sheet (available in the FDOT CADD Software) with stations increasing from the bottom to the top of the sheet.
+Typically, only one column of sections is placed on a sheet.

 The interval selected for showing sections on the cross section sheet will vary according to project specific factors.
 For new construction and reconstruction, the normal interval for cross sections is 100 feet for rural projects and 50 feet for urban projects.
 These intervals may also be appropriate on RRR projects, depending on the variability of earthwork along the project.
-Other factors that may influence the frequency of cross sections include the presence of intersections, extent of driveway and turnout construction or reconstruction, ADA related work, drainage improvements, etc.
+Other factors that may influence the frequency of cross sections include the presence of intersections, extent of driveway and turnout construction or reconstruction, ADA related work, and drainage improvements.